Information Protection

 A Label is a way to tag or classify a document, e.g. General Document, Confidential, Super Secret Confidential….

-1. Head over to https://protection.office.com
+- Head over to https://protection.office.com

-2. Go to Classification > Sensitivity Labelsoffice365 protection admin
+- Go to Classification > Sensitivity Labels

-3. On the Labels page click Create a label
+- On the Labels page click Create a label

-In the example above, the labels were actually migrated from Azure Information Protection which has been depreciated as of 31 March 2020.
+In the example above, the labels were actually migrated from Azure Information Protection which has been depreciated as of 31 March 2020. - When all labels have been created, click Publish Labels.
+This will create a ‘Policy’ which you can then assign to users later.

-7. When asked which labels to publish, choose all the labels created, you can then choose which users to assign the policy to.
+- When asked which labels to publish, choose all the labels created, you can then choose which users to assign the policy to.
 For Policy Settings, choose the lowest label you have which all documents will be classified as.
 In this example I have chosen the General label.

-8. Allow some time for the new policy to propagate.
+- Allow some time for the new policy to propagate.
 While you are waiting, download & install the Azure Information Protection Client.

 After the policies have propagated, on the computer where you installed the client in Step 8, open Microsoft Word.